 We wont perform the training strategy for this example.
 As stated previously, the dataset contains a large number of variables, therefore before making choices about the neural network or the training strategy we will perform a proper model selection.

 Due to the large number of variables in the microarray problems, a feature selection should be performed.
 The inputs selection is used to find the optimal subset of inputs for the best performance of the model.

 In this example, the inputs selection algorithm selected is the growing inputs.
 This method is the optimum for this kind of problems.

-In the previous table, we can see that the algorithm did no iterations.
+We can observe that the algorithm did no iterations.
 This is because it found a variable with perfect correlation, and it stopped with this variable as the only input.

 A standard method for testing the prediction capabilities is to compare the outputs from the neural network against an independent set of data.
 The correlation matrix shows which instances are misclassified.

 |Predicted positive||Predicted negative|

 As we can see in this confusion matrix, the model performs a perfect prediction of the leukemia class with independent data to those used for the training and the inputs selection.